 Nursing may not come to mind when you think of professions that have endured forever, but when you sit down to think about it a bit, it definitely is one of the world’s oldest careers.
-Want to see what a day in the life of a Nursing Assistant looks like?
+Want to see what working in today’s Nursing World is like?
 Check out the following video:

 Uniforms may have changed, regulations have gotten tighter, and license requirements have become stricter.
 Even so, the basis of nursing throughout modern history has remained the same: caring for the sick.

 Even if there is a miracle vaccine that prevents every type of illness or injury imaginable, there will still be a demand for nurses.
 After all, someone needs to dispense the vaccine itself, right?

 When you think of a nurse today, chances are you’re picturing someone in hospital scrubs, and this person could be a man or a woman.
 Going back 50 years ago, this was not the case.

 During the 1960s, the nursing profession was predominantly a female field, and the women wore long dresses, stockings, and the ever-present nurse’s cap.
 A decade later, the dresses became shorter, and the caps began to slowly disappear.
 Finding a nurse wearing a cap in the 1990s would have been a very tall order, and you’d also notice that the cloth aprons had been replaced by disposable ones.
 Read also this post about Nursing Schools in Arizona.

 Since the mid-1990s, the quintessential nurse’s uniform has been the scrubs that you see today.
 These scrubs are sometimes color-coordinated for use in distinguishing departmental staff from each other.
 If you look hard you can even find free shipping on scrub uniforms too and being a nurse allows you to get some financial success as well.